Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

 STRIP assumes triggers are input-agnostic and argues that if an input image $x$ contains triggers then these triggers still have effect if $x$ is superimposed (blended) with other images.
 Therefore, STRIP superimposes $x$ with $N_{\text{s}}$ random clean images from $\Data_{\text{val}}$ and computes the \emph{average entropy} $\mathcal{H}(x)$ of $N_{\text{s}}$ predicted class probabilities corresponding to $N_{\text{s}}$ superimposed versions of $x$.
-If $\mathcal{H}(x)$ is smaller than a threshold $\tau$, $x$ is considered as trigger-embedded, otherwise, clean. $\tau$ is set according to the false positive rate (FPR) over the average entropies of all images in $\mathcal{D}_{\text{val}}$, usually at FPR = 1/5/10\%.
+If $\mathcal{H}(x)$ is smaller than a predefined threshold, $x$ is considered as trigger-embedded, otherwise, clean.
+The threshold is set according to the false positive rate (FPR) over the average entropies of all images in $\mathcal{D}_{\text{val}}$, usually at FPR equal to 1/5/10\%.
 We evaluate the performance of STRIP against an attack using $M_{\text{s}}$ random clean images from $\Data_{\text{test}}$ and $M_{\text{s}}$ corresponding Trojan images generated by that attack.
 Following \cite{Gao_etal_19Strip}, we set $N_{\text{s}}=100$ and $M_{\text{s}}=2000$.

 Network Pruning (NP) hypothesizes that idle neurons are more likely to store Trojan-related information.
-Thus, it ranks neurons in the second top layer\footnote{the one before the softmax layer} of $\Classifier$ according to their average activation over all clean images in $\Data_{\text{val}}$ and gradually prunes them until a certain decrease in clean accuracy is reached, usually at 1/5/10\%.
+Thus, it ranks neurons in the second top layer of $\Classifier$ according to their average activation over all data in $\Data_{\text{val}}$ and gradually prunes them until a certain decrease in clean accuracy is reached, usually at 1/5/10\% decrease in clean accuracy.